animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-Doing so ensures that the {data-store-name} cache and all the Regions defined in `cache.xml` get created before any components with auto-wire references when using the `<gfe:auto-region-lookup>` element.
+Doing so ensures that the GemFire cache and all the Regions defined in `cache.xml` get created before any components with auto-wire references when using the `<gfe:auto-region-lookup>` element.